Pratikshinde55/Terraform-aws-Module_dataSource-EC2/README.md

   In this file contain 'Data source' "aws_ami" for retrieving ami id for instance , The information retrieve before resource creates is known as Data source.

+  "most_recent": is set to true, indicating that the most recent version of the AMI should be used.

+  "owners": is set to ["amazon"], specifying that only AMIs owned by Amazon should be considered.

   "Filter": is sub block of data source for specify 'data type' information.

    "ami": attribute of the "aws_instance" resource is being assigned the value of 'data.aws_ami.amazonaminame.id' attribute referance this take ami id form data block.

        #notepad main.tf